What to do if Your Roof Vents Leak During the Rain

 Secure the Vent

-Tighten or replace screws to secure the vent in place.
-If the vent itself is damaged, replace it with a new one.
+Tighten or replace any screws, then confirm that the vent feels securely in place.
+If the vent itself is damaged, you’re better off just replacing it with a new one.

 Check Your Work